ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ### Ephemeral ANE and Persistent ANE {#assoc}

-For different requests, there can be different ways of grouping components of a network and assigning ANEs.
+By design, ANEs are ephemeral and not to be used in further requests.
+More precisely, the corresponding ANE names are no longer valid beyond the scope of the Path Vector response or the incremental update stream for a Path Vector request.
+This has several benefits including better privacy of the ISPs and more flexible ANE computation.

 For example, an ALTO server may define an ANE for each aggregated bottleneck link between the sources and destinations specified in the request.
-As the aggregated bottleneck links vary for different combinations of sources and destinations, the ANEs are ephemeral and are no longer valid after the request completes.
-Thus, the scope of ephemeral ANEs are limited to the corresponding Path Vector response.

-While ephemeral ANEs returned by a Path Vector response do not exist beyond that response, some of them may represent entities that are persistent and defined in a standalone Property Map.
-Indeed, it may be useful for clients to occasionally query properties on persistent entities, without caring about the path that traverses them.
+For requests with different sources and destinations, the bottlenecks may be different but can safely reuse the same ANE names.
+The client can still adjust its traffic based on the information but is difficult to infer the underlying topology with multiple queries.

+However, sometimes an ISP may intend to selectively reveal some "persistent" network components which, opposite to being ephemeral, have a longer life cycle.
 For example, an ALTO server may define an ANE for each service edge cluster.
-Once a client chooses to use a service edge, e.g., by deploying some user-defined functions, it may want to stick to the service edge to avoid the complexity of state transition or synchronization.
-Persistent entities have a persistent ID that is registered in a Property Map, together with their properties.
-See {{domain-defining}} and {{persistent-entity-id}} for more detailed instructions on how to identify ephemeral ANEs and persistent ANEs.
+Once a client chooses to use a service edge, e.g., by deploying some user-defined functions, it may want to stick to the service edge to avoid the complexity of state transition or synchronization, and continuously query the properties of the edge cluster.

+This document provides a mechanism to expose such network components as persistent ANEs.
+A persistent ANE has a persistent ID that is registered in a Property Map, together with their properties.
+See {{domain-defining}} and
+{{persistent-entity-id}} for more detailed instructions on how to identify ephemeral ANEs and persistent ANEs.

 ### Property Filtering